- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 Instead of building everything from scratch, MemberSpace gives you the tools to add memberships to your existing website.
 This means you can keep your current design and branding while adding members-only areas.
 It works with popular website platforms like WordPress, Squarespace, Wix, or even your own custom-built site.

 You can create flexible membership options, whether it’s free trials, paid plans, one-time purchases, or bundled packages to suit your audience.
-You can also lock up specific pages, posts, downloads, and videos to ensure only paying members get access to the good stuff.
+You can also lock specific pages, posts, downloads, and videos to ensure only paying members get access.

 Pros